 - 67W wired charging

 Anyway, the battery life on this thing is quite impressive.
 The POCO X5 Pro has easily been getting me through an entire day with roughly 7 hours of screen-on time on average, which is a solid A in my book.
 And as for juicing it up, the included 67W charger takes just 15 minutes to fill it up to 50%.
 Or about half an hour more till 100%.

 So wrapping it all up, I must say the POCO X5 Pro is a very good midrange phone.
 This is especially true in 2023 because there aren’t as many value-for-money midrange devices these days compared to what we used to get not too long ago.

 Yes, the X5 Pro isn’t perfect by any means either, and I really wish POCO would come up with some original designs instead of resorting to simple re-brandings.
-But if you’re looking to buy a well-rounded midrange phone for some 22-23,000 Indian rupees right now, this looks like a good value; especially compared to the Redmi Note 12 Pro.
+But if you’re looking to buy a well-rounded midrange phone in Nepal for some 40,000 right now, this looks like a good value; especially compared to the Redmi Note 12 Pro.